Administration & Finance

 We promote efficiencies and effectiveness while partnering with the campus community to solve problems, create synergy, cost containment, and encourage innovation.
 Through this website, I am pleased to provide information that may be helpful regarding the work we do and the policies we follow.

-Bernadette Hinkle is the Vice President of Administration and Finance and Chief Fiscal Officer responsible for the leadership and management of the division.
+Dr. Linda Birkner is the Interim Vice President of Administration and Finance and Chief Fiscal Officer responsible for the leadership and management of the division.
 The Vice President serves on the Executive Council as the strategic adviser to the President and Executive Council on all university financial matters.
-The Vice President provides oversight to the departments of Administrative Services, Budget, Construction Management, Controller, Facilities Management, Human Resources, Student Accounts, Payroll, and Procurement Services.
+The Interim Vice President provides oversight to the departments of Budget, Construction Management, Controller, Facilities Management, Human Resources, Student Accounts, Payroll, and Procurement Services.

 - Administrative Services